 To accurately account for awarded funds, all recipients are required to establish and maintain an accounting system and financial records.
 Recipients shall expend and account for grant funds in accordance with federal and state laws, and procedures for expending and accounting for their own funds.

 Recipients must have a financial management system in place to record and report on the receipt and expenditure of grant funds.
-Recipients shall keep detailed accounting records and documentation to track all of the following information.
+Recipients shall keep detailed accounting records and documentation to track funds awarded and expenditures of grant funds.